dotnet/runtime/src/tools/illink/docs/illink-options.md

 | Substition  | ILLink.Substitutions.xml  |  --ignore-substitutions |
 | LinkAttributes  | ILLink.LinkAttributes.xml    |  --ignore-link-attributes |

+### Turning off warnings

+The `--nowarn` option prevents the linker from displaying one or more linker warnings by specifying its warning codes.
+All warning codes must be prepended with `IL` and multiple warnings should be separated with a comma or semicolon.

 ### Generating warning suppressions

 For each of the linked assemblies that triggered any warnings during the linking, the